HVML/PurC/README.md

 - `Source/Samples/`: Examples for using the interfaces of PurC.
 - `Tools/`: The tools (executables), e.g., the command line program.
 - `Tools/purc`: The standalone HVML interpreter/debugger based-on PurC, which is an interactive command line program.
-- `Tools/visual-udom`: A visual uDOM editor in text mode, which runs as a simple HVML renderer.
+- `Tools/udom-editor`: A uDOM editor in text mode, which runs as a simple HVML renderer.
 - `Documents/`: Some documents for developers.

 Note that the HTML parser and DOM operations of PurC are derived from: